 Destination

-The island Lošinj is an integral part of the Cres-Lošinj cluster of islands.
-The Lošinj cluster includes, besides Lošinj, the islands Unije, Ilovik, Susak, and Vele Srakane as well as many other little islands, which in the summer months represent a real haven for romantics and those who want to enjoy the beautiful beaches and sunshine.
-The whole coast is practically buzzing with very attractive creeks and beaches.
-Mali Lošinj is the largest destination on the island with also the largest port.
-It is situated right at the bottom of the bay.
+Lošinj Island is an integral part of the Cres-Lošinj archipelago.
+The Lošinj archipelago includes, in addition to Lošinj, the islands of Unije, Ilovik, Susak and Vele Srakane, as well as many other islets, which in the summer months represent a real haven for romantics and those who want to enjoy beautiful beaches and the sun.
+The entire coast is practically teeming with very attractive coves and beaches.
+Mali Lošinj is the largest destination on the island, and also the largest port.
+It is located at the very bottom of the bay.

-In the past Cres and Lošinj were the same island, but since the man-made canal at Osor failed the island split in two and are now connected via a bridge.
+In the past, Cres and Lošinj were the same island, but since the artificial channel near Osor was built, the island has been divided into two parts and is now connected by a bridge.

-The Cres-Lošinj was once called Apsyrtides during the roman times, the name is linked to the mystical hero Apsyrtu.
+Cres-Lošinj was called Apsyrtides in Roman times, and the name is associated with the mystical hero Apsyrt.

-Over the last century in these parts, every breach made by smaller or larger clans has left its mark in history.
+During the last century in these parts, every penetration of smaller or larger clans has left its mark on history.

-The island was almost completely barren up until the middle of the 13th century, and since then towards the 19th century it developed into one of the biggest nautical forces, and the town Mali Lošinj became the most important port on the Adriatic, after Triest of course.
+The island was almost completely barren until the mid-13th century, and from then on, towards the 19th century, it developed into one of the greatest maritime powers, and the town of Mali Lošinj became the most important port on the Adriatic, after Trieste of course.

-The people of Lošinj were famous as the best mariners in the Mediterranean.
+The people of Lošinj were known as the best sailors in the Mediterranean.

 Mali Lošinj

-Mali Lošinj is the largest town on the Croatian island of Lošinj, located in the northern Adriatic Sea.
-Known for its mild climate, lush vegetation, and crystal-clear waters, it has long been a popular destination for health and wellness tourism, dating back to the 19th century.
-The town has a rich maritime history, which is reflected in its architecture, museums, and old port.
-Visitors can enjoy scenic walking and cycling trails, beautiful beaches, and the chance to see bottlenose dolphins, as the waters around Lošinj are part of a protected marine area.
-With a blend of natural beauty, cultural heritage, and a laid-back Mediterranean vibe, Mali Lošinj offers something for every traveler.
+Mali Lošinj is the largest town on the Croatian island of Lošinj, located in the northern Adriatic.
+Known for its mild climate, lush vegetation and crystal clear sea, it has long been a popular destination for health and wellness tourism, dating back to the 19th century.
+The town has a rich maritime history, which is reflected in its architecture, museums and old port.
+Visitors can enjoy picturesque hiking and cycling trails, beautiful beaches and the chance to see bottlenose dolphins, as the waters around Lošinj are part of a protected marine area.
+Combining natural beauty, cultural heritage and a relaxed Mediterranean atmosphere, Mali Lošinj offers something for every traveler.

 Veli Lošinj

 Veli Lošinj is a picturesque village located on the southeastern coast of the island of Lošinj, just a few kilometers from Mali Lošinj.
-Once a prominent maritime center, it is now a peaceful destination known for its colorful houses, charming harbor, and rich history.
-Despite its small size, Veli Lošinj is home to impressive architecture, including the Church of St. Anthony and a bell tower that offers stunning views of the coastline.
-Surrounded by fragrant pine forests and crystal-clear sea, it’s an ideal spot for nature lovers, hikers, and those seeking tranquility.
-The nearby dolphin research center also makes it a unique destination for eco-tourism and marine education.
+Once a prominent maritime center, it is now a peaceful destination known for its colorful houses, charming harbor and rich history.
+Despite its small size, Veli Lošinj is home to impressive architecture, including the Church of St. Anthony and the bell tower that offers a beautiful view of the coast.
+Surrounded by fragrant pine forests and crystal clear sea, it is an ideal place for nature lovers, hikers and those seeking peace.
+The nearby dolphin research center also makes it a unique destination for ecotourism and marine education.

 Nerezine

-Nerezine is a small, traditional fishing village located at the foot of Mount Osoršćica on the island of Lošinj.
+Nerezine is a small, traditional fishing village located at the foot of the Osoršćica hill on the island of Lošinj.
 Known for its peaceful atmosphere and authentic charm, Nerezine combines natural beauty with a rich cultural heritage.
-The village has a long history of shipbuilding, which is still visible in its small harbor and boatyards.
-With its stone houses, narrow streets, and friendly locals, Nerezine offers a genuine island experience.
-It’s a great starting point for hiking up Osoršćica, which rewards visitors with panoramic views of the surrounding islands and sea.
-Ideal for those looking to relax and connect with nature, Nerezine is a hidden gem of the Adriatic.
+The village has a long history of shipbuilding, which is still evident in its small harbor and shipyards.
+With its stone houses, narrow streets, and friendly locals, Nerezine offers an authentic island experience.
+It is an excellent starting point for hiking to Osoršćica, which rewards visitors with panoramic views of the surrounding islands and the sea.
+Ideal for those who want to relax and connect with nature, Nerezine is a hidden gem of the Adriatic.

 Osor

-Osor is a small historic town located at the narrow channel between the islands of Lošinj and Cres.
-Once an important Roman settlement and a thriving medieval trading center, Osor is now a peaceful open-air museum filled with ancient ruins, Renaissance architecture, and stone-paved streets.
-The town is known for its unique blend of history, art, and nature—every summer it hosts the famous Osor Musical Evenings, bringing classical music to its atmospheric surroundings.
-The nearby Osoršćica mountain offers stunning hiking opportunities, while the town’s quiet charm and cultural richness make it a must-visit for history lovers and curious travelers alike.
+Osor is a small historic town located in a narrow channel between the islands of Lošiand Cres.
+Once an important Roman settlement and a thriving medieval trading center, Osor is now a peaceful open-air museum filled with ancient ruins, Renaissance architecture, and cobblestone streets.
+The town is known for its unique blend of history, art, and nature - every summer it hosts the famous Osor Music Evenings, bringing classical music to its atmosphere.
+The nearby Osoršćica mountain offers wonderful hiking opportunities, while the town's quiet charm and cultural richness make it a must-see for history buffs and curious travelers.